bbinto/working-with-bb/Barbara's Operating Model.md

 ## 2. People

-#### What I will give you
+### What I will give you
-As your manager, I want you to know that I will always try my best to provide you with psychological safety[1](about:blank#fn1), transparency, constructive and honest feedback, context and trust.
+As your manager, I want you to know that I will always try my best to provide you with psychological safety, transparency, constructive and honest feedback, context and trust.
 One of my most important goals as a manager is to help you excel in your career, highlight your best skills, and will always look for opportunities where I can help support you to grow.

 I want to help and do anything I can to make sure you feel comfortable and supported by me throughout our journey together, so you can perform at your best and be your most authentic self.
 And please remember, your (mental/physical) health always goes first!
 I’ll try my best to not disturb you via email/Slack message outside of working hours, if I ever do so though, I do not expect you to reply right away.